 Settlement obtained for woman who suffered avoidable stillbirth

-Sharon Allison, Partner and Head of Medical Injury at Ashtons Legal, has obtained a settlement of £25,000 for a woman who suffered a stillbirth as a result of a hospital’s failure to adequately monitor the growth of her unborn baby.
+Sharon Allison, partner and head of medical negligence at Ashtons Legal, has obtained a settlement of £25,000 for a woman who suffered a stillbirth as a result of a hospital’s failure to adequately monitor the growth of her unborn baby.

 Ms B was taking medication for pre-existing Postural Tachycardia Syndrome (PoTS) and epilepsy.
 Whilst this was acknowledged, there was a failure to consider the need for increased fetal surveillance throughout the pregnancy as a result of her medical history.

 Towards the end of the pregnancy, the fetal heartbeat could not be detected and it was confirmed, tragically, that she had suffered an intrauterine fetal death.
 The following day Ms B had to undergo a caesarean section to deliver her stillborn child.